facestatue/NAND/README.md

 Press `3` for "create" mode.
 Click anywhere to add another node.
 Right click to delete a node.

 Press `4` for "move" mode.
 Click and hold to move a node.

-Press `SPACE` to update the nodes.
-Later, automatic updating of the nodes per frame (or an equivalant time frame) will be added.

 Press `R` to clear the entire board.